 LITE 4990.
 SPECIAL TOPICS IN COMPARATIVE LITERATURE.
-One to three hour credit.
-One to three hours of lecture per week.
+One to six credit hours.
+Three to eighteen hours of conference per week.
 Prerequisite: six credits in LITE or ESPA.

 Selected topics, authors, genres, or literary movements.

 LITE 4996.
 WORKSHOP IN COMPARATIVE LITERATURE.
 One to three credit hours.
 One to three workshop periods per week of two hours each.